 General Information If you are in need of immediate help please call 911 !

-For an immediate order be sure to request an "Ex Parte" order by checking the box on section 5 on the petition.
+For an immediate order be sure to request an "Ex Parte" order by checking the correct box on the petition.

 There are several types of protection orders created by various statutes in Ohio, and while they have some things in common, there are differences.
 This information is provided to help you navigate whether you might be eligible to be protected by a protection order, which type you may wish to apply for, where to apply in terms of which county and which court, and how to apply for each type of protection order.
 Forms are available online or from the courts’ clerk.

 This page is not intended as legal advice.
 Parties are always encouraged to seek legal advice from their attorney.
 Victims of crime are encouraged to consult with the Auglaize County Victim Advocate at (419) 739-6795 or click here to go the Victim Advocate’s website.

 For Victims of Domestic Violence (For more info on DV protection orders and forms, click here.)

 If committed by a family or household member or a person that you have been in a dating relationship with, and you or a family or household member have been the victim of any of the statutory forms of Domestic Violence, including stalking, menacing, aggravated trespass, child abuse or a sexually oriented offense, you may apply for a Civil Protection Order (CPO) in the Court’s Domestic Relations Division or Juvenile Division, depending upon the ages of those involved or the circumstances, in the county where you live.

 “Domestic Violence” is defined in R.C.
 Section 3113.31 as any of the following: